MathuxNY-73/hackerrank-problems/README.md

 - [X] Submit first solution.
 Got timeout on big sets because of item removal in priority queue
 - [X] Find a second working solution on the sample input
 - [X] Submit second solution.
 Got wrong answer on big sets because of item removal in priority queue
+- [X] Find a solution using another method that works on the sample input
+- [X] Submit solution.
+Got correct
+- [X] Problem solved
-- [ ] Find a third working solution on the sample input
+- [ ] Find a third solution using first method working on the sample input